MicrosoftDocs/windows-itpro-docs/windows/privacy/basic-level-windows-diagnostic-events-and-fields-1803.md

 ### Setup360Telemetry.Setup360DynamicUpdate

-This event helps determine whether or not the device received supplemental content during an operating system upgrade.
+This event helps determine whether the device received supplemental content during an operating system upgrade, to help keep Windows up-to-date.

 The following fields are available: